kshetline/json-z/README.md

 - `-v`, `--validate`: Validate JSON-Z but do not output JSON
 - `-V`, `--version`: Output the version number
 - `-h`, `--help`: Output usage information

+### Formal Grammar

+Note: For simplicity's sake, the parsing of line and block comments is omitted from the grammar below.

 ### Development